xdissent/monowave-eagle/README.rst

 a SPICE compatible circuit.
 Most devices in the Monowave libraries already contain SPICE data for circuit simulation, and special devices are provided that aid in manipulating and plotting simulation data.
-A few circuit examples are provided in the `Projects/SPICE Examples` directory.
+A few circuit examples are available in the `Projects/SPICE Examples` directory.
 Check the comments in the `Eagle to Spice.ulp` file for more information on creating your own SPICE compatible Eagle parts.